My new book project

 “When a doctor goes wrong, he is the first of criminals,” Sherlock Holmes observed during one of his most puzzling investigations.
 “He has nerve and he has knowledge.”
-Incredibly, as the words of the world’s most famous fictional detective appeared in print in The Strand magazine in the early 1890s, a Scottish-born Canadian doctor was preying on women in London’s downtrodden Lambeth neighborhood.
-Thomas Neill Cream – the "Lambeth Poisoner," as he was dubbed in the press – killed at least nine people in three countries, a murderous spree that eclipsed the crimes of the notorious Jack the Ripper.
+Incredibly, as the words of the world’s most famous fictional detective appeared in print in The Strand magazine in the early 1890s, a Scottish-born Canadian doctor responsible for a series of murders in Chicago and Canada was preying on women in London’s downtrodden Lambeth neighborhood.
+Thomas Neill Cream – the "Lambeth Poisoner," as he was dubbed in the press – killed at least ten people in three countries, a murderous spree that eclipsed the crimes of the notorious Jack the Ripper.

 This dark tale of murder and madness, flawed detection and official indifference will be told in tandem with Arthur Conan Doyle’s creation of Sherlock Holmes, the iconic sleuth who transformed crime fiction.
 (In a remarkable coincidence, Doyle was studying medicine in Edinburgh when Cream visited the city in 1878, to obtain a licence to practise as a physician and surgeon.)
 Cream’s rampage was “murder on almost a wholesale scale ... an Elizabethan tragedy of horrors,” in the words of one writer.
 It coincided with the birth of modern forensic science and an explosion of interest in tales of crime and detection.
 “Detective-fever,” an observer noted, “engulfed the Victorian reading public.”
 Fact mirrored fiction as Doyle’s detective methodically solved crimes on the page while police on two continents struggled to link a string of seemingly random killings to a single, mysterious suspect.